jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 <img src="../images/devanagari_classification/wrong_pred2.png">

 On looking closely, we can see why the network may have gotten confused while classifying the above images.
 In the first image, which is intended to be 'अः', the two dots (*visarga*) at the right aren't properly visible; in fact, one dot is completely missing from the picture.
-This caused the network to think that the image is more likely an अ , as evinced by the predicition chart on the right.
+This causes the network to think that the image is more likely an अ , as evinced by the predicition chart on the right.
 Similarly, in the second picture, because of the curve on the right, the network thinks that the image is more likely an ऊ.

 So what can we do to help the network classify better?